Young Artist Awards

 - Jane Van Camp Award for Nature-Inspired Art

-Award criteria was announced in spring 2021, and students will be nominated by high school teachers in El Dorado County.
-The families of each of our “bright lights” will participate in the selection process, and an honorarium of $500 will be presented to each student at an awards ceremony, which will be free and open to the community.
-The honorarium may be used for any purpose but is intended to help the student further his or her passion in the art form.
+Students will be nominated by El Dorado County high school teachers.
+The four families will participate in the selection process, and an honorarium of $500 will be presented to each awardee.
+An awards ceremony, which will be free and open to the public, will take place in Spring 2022.